 When you install the trim, confirm that you have the right equipment.
 You will likely need 16-gauge nails for the jamb, which are thicker and longer.
 Manufacturers may recommend using 18-gauge nails for the casing because they will provide support that is easy to hide.

 A pneumatic nailer could help you place the nails without damaging the casing.
-You need shorter nails for the casing, so that they do not create a barrier the channel in the split stud.
+You need shorter nails for the casing so that they do not create a barrier to the channel in the split stud.

 Place Pocket Door